Ibasso DX50 Audiophile DAP – Introduction

 Ibasso DX50 – PACKAGING & ACCESSORIES

-The DX50 comes in a very nice looking box which implies that something very classy is lurking beneath.
-You won't find earphones included (Ibasso doesn’t do headphones... yet) so don’t be surprised, this is designed for audio enthusiasts who will most likely be using there own sets.
-There is a generic carry case that fits snuggly, a usb Coax cable, a micro usb charging and data transfer cable and a screen protector included and thats about it.
+The DX50 comes in a very nice-looking box which implies that something very classy is lurking beneath.
+You won’t find earphones included (Ibasso doesn’t do headphones… yet) so don’t be surprised, this is designed for audio enthusiasts who will most likely be using their own sets.
+There is a generic carry case that fits snuggly, a USB Coax cable, a micro USB charging and data transfer cable and a screen protector included and that’s about it.
 Simple, clean and to the point.

 Ibasso DX50 – BUILD QUALITY & STYLE

-This thing looks incredible, just a lovely piece finished in brushed aluminium and some plastic.
+This thing looks incredible, just a lovely piece finished in brushed aluminum and some plastic.
 It has a modern look blended beautifully with retro hints.
-The screen is of IPS quality although lacking a touch in pixels it performs well and is very responsive to touch inputs.
+The screen is of IPS quality although lacking touch in pixels it performs well and is very responsive to touch inputs.
 Everything feels rock solid and well put together, I especially like how tight the jack points are.
-The buttons are nice and tactile and give a great option for operating from ones pocket.
+The buttons are nice and tactile and give a great option for operating from one’s pocket.

-The back is removable and allows access to the user replaceable battery, a very welcome feature indeed.
-On top sits a micro SD slot allows users to expand on the included 8gb internal storage, a coax out point and the micro charging port which doubles up as a usb OTG port.
+The back is removable and allows access to the user-replaceable battery, a very welcome feature indeed.
+On top sits a micro SD slot that allows users to expand on the included 8GB internal storage, a coax out point and the micro charging port which doubles up as a USB OTG port.
 To the right a nicely placed set of volume rockers.
-The left has both a the power button and a physical hold switch, a feature often overlooked.
-On the bottom of the DX50 we can find both a headphone out and line out respectively along with a gain switch with 3 settings.
-Finally the front has 3 buttons (back, forward,play) and of course that touchscreen.
+The left has both a power button and a physical hold switch, a feature often overlooked.
+On the bottom of the DX50, we can find both a headphone out and line out respectively along with a gain switch with 3 settings.
+Finally, the front has 3 buttons (back, forward, play) and of course that touchscreen.

 Ibasso DX50 – USABILITY AND FIRMWARE

 The Firmware is to be considered V1 and for the most part works absolutely fine, it seems to be a custom very basic version of android.
-It should be noted that some users have had a couple of bugs however so far I have been bug free bar one lock up within the first few minutes.
-It has a very modern look to it with the brushed wallpaper mirroring that on the hardware and the orange colour chosen for the them is also very easy on the eye.
+It should be noted that some users have had a couple of bugs however so far I have been bug-free bar one lock up within the first few minutes.
+It has a very modern look to it with the brushed wallpaper mirroring on the hardware and the orange color chosen for them is also very easy on the eye.
 It is snappy and works well with a full range of features and file support.
 Almost any format that a sane person would wish for is there.
-There are a range of preset EQ settings which are actually quite good in certain situations but users also have the option to tinker with the 8 band customs settings.
+There is a range of preset EQ settings which are actually quite good in certain situations but users also have the option to tinker with the 8 band customs settings.

 Other features which set the DX50 apart from consumer devices are gapless, USB OTG and a true line out, 3 setting gain switch, 256 point volume control.

-Remember I am solely using this as a stand alone or through the line out.
+Remember I am solely using this as a stand-alone or through the line out.
 So cant comment on they oft ridiculous (and largely pointless) “stacks” that people will use this with no doubt complaining about one strange quirk or another.
-But in the most part the firmware has been a joy.
-It scans my media fast from 32gb and 64gb cards respectively and whizzes along through menus.
-Really the only complaint is the white font being a little jagged screen....but thats only if i'm trying really hard to moan and is probably because we are now so accustomed to retina style displays on our phones.
+But for the most part, the firmware has been a joy.
+It scans my media fast from 32GB and 64GB cards respectively and whizzes along through menus.
+Really the only complaint is the white font being a little jagged screen….but that’s only if I’m trying really hard to moan and is probably because we are now so accustomed to retina style displays on our phones.